FormidableLabs/victory/docs/victory-axis/ecology.md

 </svg>
 ```

 And can be made to cross each other by setting `offsetX`,  `offsetY`, and `crossAxis` props as shown below.
 Getting crossed axes to look correct requires calculating the appropriate offsets.
-This is handled automatically in [VictoryChart](https://github.com/FormidableLabs/victory-chart).
+This is handled automatically in [VictoryChart][].

 ```playground
 <svg width={400} height={400}>